inasafe/inasafe-doc/docs/source/training/curriculum/osm-beginner-toolkit.rst

 Basic Competency
 ****************
-8. Getting OSM data in a certain format for further analysis in Geography Information System (GIS) software.
+8. Getting OSM data in a certain format for further analysis in Geographic Information System (GIS) software.

 Indicator
 *********
-1. Download OpeStreetMap data from Geofabrik Website
+1. Download OpenStreetMap data from the `Geofabrik <http://www.geofabrik.de/>`_ webpage.
-2. Download OpenStreetMap data in according to region and necessary data by using Hot-Export
+2. Download OpenStreetMap data according to the region and necessity by using Hot-Export.

 Outcome
 *******